notontilt09/Graphs-Problems/projects/social/answers.md

 print(avg_separation)
 ```

-Running this a few times gave an average separation of a bout 4.3 degrees.
+Running this a few times gave an average separation of about 4.5 degrees.
 Not quite Kevin Bacon Theorem.